CamSteph/Calculator-Application/README.md

 <b>What is this website for?</b>

--   This is application wass made to provide users with a functional and simplistic calculator.
+-   This is application was made to provide users with a functional and simplistic calculator.
 It provides the user with the most common and basic math operations, such as addition, subtraction, multiplication, and division.

 <b>Why did you create this project?</b>